Laffing Time

 Laffing Time is a 1959 feature film starring Gloria Jean and El Brendel and directed by Alf Goulding.
 The film's producer, Edward Finney, also took the leading comic role, under the pseudonym "Eddie Finn."

 Plot

 Well-meaning but clumsy husband Musty Suffer (Eddie Finn) lives with his wife Sally (Gloria Jean) and his tough-talking mother-in-law (Nina Varela).
 His Swedish-dialect pal is next-door neighbor Efrem Blobbs (El Brendel).
 Musty and Blobbs plan an elaborate birthday party for Musty's daughters Betsy and Netsy (Jane and Janette Carty).
-When the tax collector takes Musty's handy money, Musty and Blobbs stage the party themselves.
+When the tax collector (Brad Olson) takes Musty's handy money, Musty and Blobbs stage the party themselves.
 Still in need of cash, Musty and his family hire on as servants for a society matron, whose important dinner party goes from bad to worse.

 History

 In 1959 producer Finney had seen a newspaper report that former singing star Gloria Jean was now working as a hostess, in a restaurant with Hollywood clientele.
 Finney had always been a Gloria Jean fan, and he sponsored her return to the screen.
 The finished film, edited by Finney himself, was retitled The Madcaps for release in 1964.
 Finney recut it and shot additional scenes for a new children's-matinee version, Tobo the Happy Clown (1966).